How to Choose the Best Telescopic Fishing Rod

 And, like we said, they can and will catch fish.
 Would we recommend them for deep see fishing or steelheading?
 No, but for general fresh water applications or as a means to provide some fresh food when on the hike, yeah, they will get the job done and then be out of your way until you need them again.

-They are great rods for using live bait or some lure fishing, but they are not going to compare to traditional spinning or casting rods in terms of casting ability and retrieval techniques.
+They are great rods for using live bait or some lure fishing, but they are not going to compare to traditional spinning or casting rods (such as Berkley's Lightning rod or even Shakespeare Ugly Stik) in terms of casting ability and retrieval techniques.

 How to Choose the Best Telescopic Fishing Rod